 - Good News For Today, by Marjorie Gray.
 MultiVisual Productions, 1989.

-- It’s My Choice, by Steve Case.
-Hagerstown, MD.: Review and Herald Publishing Association, 1996.
+- It’s My Choice, by Steve and Marit Case.
+Nampa, ID.: Pacific Press Publishing Association, 2018.

 After the child has completed the Bible study and is ready to become a church member, present his/her request for baptism to the church board.
 On the day of baptism when the child will be examined publicly, ask the pastor to use the “Simplified Baptismal Vows.” by Steve Case.
 This is easier for the child to understand the vows as he or she makes a commitment.